fuankarion/lab_vision/lab01_git/questions.md

 # Warmup Questions

-1. What is the clone url of this repository? https://github.com/fuankarion/lab_vision
+1. What is the clone url of this repository? <br>
+    https://github.com/fuankarion/lab_vision

 2. What is the output of the ``cal`` command?